khem03/email-assessment/index.md

 ## About

-The prupose of this project is to host static pages for SPOT the differences in images
+The prupose of this project is to host static pages to SPOT the differences in images

 ## Features